triinlutsoja/FlyTravel/experience_log.md

   blue.
 - Now I need to make sure that the user is only able to select the exact number of seats what they chose on Flights. html as number of travelers.
+- I needed to google what the equivalent of a Java HashSet is on JavaScript – it's a Set().
+I also needed to find out how to iterate over the Set's elements.
+This way I was able to randomly choose unique suggested seats and change their checkbox status to "checked".
+Again I'm so proud that as a beginner at frontend I was able to write this part on my own and without consulting of AI.
+- I needed AI's help with limiting how many seats the user is allowed to select on Seating.html.
+It took a lot of time to make that code work but eventually I was able to turn it into what I had in mind.

 ### March 29th
 - I needed to create the search results page's Javascript code to request data from backend, but I didn't know how to